Practice Profile

 Mark assisted with preparations for defending several judicial review challenges brought by NGOs to the government’s Net Zero Strategy.

-Mark is a member of the Attorney General’s ‘Junior’ Junior Scheme and is regularly instructed to advise the government on a broad range of public law matters.
+Mark has a keen interest in public law.
+He is a member of the Attorney General’s ‘Junior’ Junior Scheme and is regularly instructed to advise the government on a broad range of public law matters.
 He has also acted on behalf of the Metropolitan Police as sole counsel in an application for judicial review before the High Court.

 Mark has extensive experience across a wide range of public law areas and has assisted with judicial reviews raising both substantive and procedural public law issues, including the public sector equality duty and the doctrine of legitimate expectation.

 Mark acted as junior counsel to Douglas Edwards KC in a judicial review concerning whether, on the facts of the case, a legitimate expectation had arisen (R (Suliman) v Bournemouth, Christchurch and Poole Council [2022] EWHC 1196 (Admin)).
-Mark acted as junior counsel for the Secretary of State in a challenge to the grant of development consent for Manston Airport (R Dawes) v Secretary of State for Transport [2023] EWHC 2352 (Admin)) in which the Court was concerned with the question of procedural unfairness.
+Mark successfully acted as junior counsel for the Secretary of State in a challenge to the grant of development consent for Manston Airport (R Dawes) v Secretary of State for Transport [2023] EWHC 2352 (Admin) and [2024] EWCA Civ 560) in which the Court was concerned with the question of procedural unfairness.

-Mark has experience of Certificates of Appropriate Alternative Development and is currently acting as junior counsel to James Pereira KC in an ongoing CAAD appeal before the Lands Chamber.
+Mark has experience of Certificates of Appropriate Alternative Development and successfully acted as junior counsel to James Pereira KC in a CAAD appeal before the Lands Chamber -Bashir v Newham LBC [2024] UKUT 146 (LC) Mark also acted in the first case before the Lands Chamber to consider costs in a CAAD appeal – Bashir v Newham LBC [2024] UKUT 00303 (LC).

-Mark has assisted with a wide range of compulsory purchase and compensation matters.
-During the course of his pupillage, he has gained extensive experience of compulsory purchase and compensation cases.
+Mark has assisted with a wide range of compulsory purchase and compensation matters and has gained extensive experience of compulsory purchase and compensation cases.
 He has gained experience of a number of complex issues, including transfer of trade, compensation for disturbance, the compulsory acquisition of open space, potential exchange land sites and the applicability of Bishopgate.

 Mark assisted with a mediation in respect of a multi-million claim for compensation.